coq-community/topology/STYLE.md

   the full path to each imported file.
   This prevents ambiguities.
 * Start with imports from `Coq`, then other libraries if necessary, then imports from the current library.
+Put `Require Import` before `Require Export`.
   This allows the definitions of the current library to overwrite other libraries.
   If for some reason a file needs to overwrite previous imports, put